Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 • Operating system,

-Different traffic sources allow different targeting options.
-For example, some don’t allow advertisers to target by location or more intricate details like age and gender.
+Different traffic sources allow for different targeting options.
+For example, some don’t allow advertisers to target by location, browser, or more precise targeting.
 When you plan your affiliate marketing strategy, list out your most preferred targeting options and ensure you pick sources that support exactly those settings you need.
-In many cases, OS, device, and location targeting will be enough.
+In Adsterra advertiser’s dashboard, you can tweak your ad marketing campaigns granular with over 20+ settings.

 This factor is closely related to targeting options, as different businesses serve different niches and audiences.
-Some traffic sources are best suited for specific niches, e.g., if you’re selling a nutritional product, you should pick social networks as your source of paid traffic.
+Some traffic sources are best suited for specific niche websites.
+For example, if you’re selling a nutritional product, you should pick social networks as your source of paid traffic.
 You could create a detailed review of the product in your blog and drive organic, or paid search traffic there.

-Likewise, some websites have more traffic from specific locations than others, so it’ll be smart to bank on traffic sources focused on the location you’re targeting.
+Likewise, some affiliate sites have more traffic from specific locations than others, so it’ll be smart to bank on traffic sources with a multi-location option.
 Check everything about your intended traffic source before jumping in to give them money.

-If you’re an affiliate looking for high-quality traffic sources, Adsterra is your surefire choice.
+If you’re an affiliate looking for top traffic sources, Adsterra is your surefire choice.
+It drives traffic from 248 GEOs and has the unique Partner Care Program.
 If you’re in search of massive traffic for your affiliate offers, try the Adsterra ad network.
-We send 35 billion+ ad impressions from top-selected publishers’ websites monthly.
+We send 35 billion+ ad impressions from selected publishers’ websites monthly.

 BUY TRAFFIC

-10 best paid traffic sources for affiliate advertising
+10 Top paid traffic sources for affiliate marketing

 1. Push traffic